petersonR/selectInferToolkit/README.md

 ### Post-Selection Inference Methods

-The core contribution of `practicalPSI` lies in its ability to provide straightforward implementations of three distinct post-selection inference methods, applicable after you’ve performed model selection using one of the methods above:
+The core contribution of `selectInferToolkit` lies in its ability to provide straightforward implementations of three distinct post-selection inference methods, applicable after you’ve performed model selection using one of the methods above: